JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 ![express-response-time.png](http://johnnyimages.qiniudn.com/express-error-handle.png)

 In fact, you can confirm it is not HTML by looking at the source code.
-Why is the errorHandlermiddleware not working?
-The most important requirement of errorHandler is that it should be added after the routermiddleware.
+Why is the `errorHandler` middleware not working?  __The most important requirement of errorHandler is that it should be added after the routermiddleware__.
 No wonder it didn't work as expected.

 so let's modify app.js to include the `router` middleware explicitly: